 THE CALVARY BAPTIST CHURCH was also pivotal, in its own right, to the civil rights movement in Oklahoma and beyond.
 It hosted sessions of the national convention of the NAACP in the summer of 1952, a convention that was headlined by Hubert H. Humphrey, then the US senator from Minnesota and Thurgood Marshall who would later become a justice of the US Supreme Court.
-It also became a central rallying point for successful sit-ins that took place in Oklahoma City in the late 1950s.
+It also became a central rallying point for successful sit-ins that took place in Oklahoma City in the 1950s and 1960s.

 The Calvary was damaged in the bombing of the Alfred P. Murrah Federal Building in 1995.
 Oklahoma City allocated $1.4 million in federal disaster funds to help with repairs.

 In 2013, the church, crumbling from years of neglect, was bought by a law firm who has helped fund its renovation.